finerace/Artists-Simulator/README.md

 >       *   **Potential Risk:** The absence of tests increases the risk of regression bugs when adding new functionality.
 >       *   **Improvement Plan:** Write a suite of unit tests for key services (e.g., `CurrenciesService`, `PaintAccuracyService`) to guarantee their correct functionality and enhance the overall stability of the project.
 >
+>   *   **6.
+Decoupling UI State from Game Logic**
+>   *   **Observation:** In the current implementation, the shop state (`CharacterCustomisationMenuUIState.cs`) within the `UIStateMachine` not only manages the UI display but also orchestrates the business logic for purchases.
+>   *   **Potential Risk:** This is a minor violation of the Single Responsibility Principle, as the `UIStateMachine` becomes aware of gameplay logic.
+In a larger project, this could lead to the FSM becoming overly complex.
+>   *   **Improvement Plan:** In a future iteration, the control of the shop's logic could be moved to the higher-level `GameStateMachine`.
+Its corresponding state would be responsible for activating the logic, while the `UIStateMachine` would only receive a command from it to "show/hide the shop UI".
+This would ensure a complete separation of logic and presentation at the state level.
 > </details>

 ---